irsevica/harvard-cs50/algorithms.md

 **Best-case scenario**: The array is already perfectly sorted, and we simply keep moving the line between "unsorted" and "sorted" as we examine each element.
 Notation: Ω(n).

+## Merge Sort

+In merge sort, the idea of the algorithm is to sort smaller arrays and then combine those arrays together (merge them) in sorted order.

+Merge sort leverages something called **recursion**.

+### In pseudocode:

+* Sort the left half of the array (assuming n > 1)
+* Sort the right half of the array (assuming n > 1)
+* Merge the two halves together

+**Worst-case scenario**: We have to split n elements up and recombine them, effectively doubling the sorted subarrays as we build them up (combining sorted 1-element arrays into 2-element arrays, combining sorted 2-element arrays into 4-element arrays...)
+Notation: O(n log n).

+**Best-case scenario**: The array is already perfectly sorted.
+But we still have to split and recombine it back together with this algorithm. Ω(n log n).

 # Search algorithms

 ## Linear Search